luzbottino/solid/README.md

 # solid
-This project is about solid principles learnt on Alura
+This project is about solid principles.